zenorocha/zenorocha.com/articles/discoverability-for-web-components.md

 ---
-title: "Discoverability for Web Components"
+title: 'Discoverability for Web Components'
-description: "Web Components are coming and there are many challenges coming along.
-How we connect component authors with component consumers is one of them."
+description: 'Web Components are coming and there are many challenges coming along.
+How we connect component authors with component consumers is one of them.'
 image: /static/img/posts/discoverability-for-web-components.png
-date: "2015-05-26"
+date: '2015-05-26'
 ---

 In a world where you can create your own `<awesome-button>` tag and distribute it with a simple `<link rel="import" href="awesome-button.html">`, a whole range of options for composability and reusability emerges.